 In these examples, you can see where the outcomes are being introduced, reinforced, and mastered in the courses listed on the left, as well as where there is an associated assessment activity to measure outcome achievement.

-Every curriculum map created in Planning & Self-Study comes with a default key that classifies learning outcomes into three levels:
+Using comprehensive software like Watermark Planning & Self-Study, you can create unique curriculum maps.
+Every curriculum map you create in Planning & Self-Study comes with a default key that classifies learning outcomes into three levels:

 These classifications provide a bird's-eye view into the overarching story of your data.
 They enable you to easily determine how each course fits into your overall curriculum and the order in which each course should be taken.